pingcap/docs-dm/en/task-configuration-file-full.md

 # The filter rule set of the black white list of the matched table of the upstream database instance.
 black-white-list:
-  bw-rule-1:                         # The name of the black white list rule
+  bw-rule-1:                         # The name of the black white list rule.
-    do-dbs: ["~^test.*", "user"]     # The white list of upstream schemas needs to be replicated
+    do-dbs: ["~^test.*", "user"]     # The white list of upstream schemas needs to be replicated.
-    ignore-dbs: ["mysql", "account"] # The black list of upstream schemas needs to be replicated
+    ignore-dbs: ["mysql", "account"] # The black list of upstream schemas needs to be replicated.
-    do-tables:                       # The white list of upstream tables needs to be replicated
+    do-tables:                       # The white list of upstream tables needs to be replicated.
     - db-name: "~^test.*"
       tbl-name: "~^t.*"
     - db-name: "user"
       tbl-name: "information"
-    ignore-tables:                   # The black list of upstream tables needs to be replicated
+    ignore-tables:                   # The black list of upstream tables needs to be replicated.
     - db-name: "user"
       tbl-name: "log"

-# Configuration arguments of the Mydumper processing unit
+# Configuration arguments of the Mydumper processing unit.
 mydumpers:
   global:                            # The configuration name of the processing unit.
     # The Mydumper binary file path ("./bin/mydumper" by default).